 Our Mission Is Simple: Comfort, Affordability, Conservation

 R-value is the standard by which the level or heat conduction and resistance is measured.
-Cellulose has a 3.5 per inch R-value which means that it can serve as a good air blocker agains air leakages.
+Cellulose has a 3.5 per inch R-value which means that it can serve as a good air blocker against air leakages.
 Tightly packed cellulose is very efficient in thermal resistance.
 Because of it’s all-natural, post-consumer composition, it’s a very comfortable option when looking for insulating solutions for your home or office.

-It is obviously not as effective as spray foams in terms of performance but if you don’t need that much insulation and prefers low-cost and environment-friendly material, cellulose is your best option.
+It is obviously not as effective as spray foams in terms of performance but if you don’t need that much insulation and prefer low-cost and environment-friendly material, cellulose is your best option.
 It has lower R-value per inch but it is cheaper compared to other alternatives.

 Cellulose can fit well in pipes and wirings to seal air pockets that reduce the efficiency of the wall to block air.
 It also happens to be non-toxic and an efficient alternative to fiberglass, so rest assured it is safe for your home.
 Installing it on your pipers and fixtures mean cutting the cost of your bills.

 This method is pretty obsolete but it is still applicable.
-Some loose fill the walls and stops the stash effect and convective loops in the cavities of the walls.
+Some fill the loose walls and stops the stash effect and convective loops in the cavities of the walls.

 When a wall is newly constructed, a professional can spray cellulose, water, and a retardant mixture to the wall.
 Chlorine is a commonly used retardant.
 This is to prevent the growth of mold, bacteria, and fungi.
 Sometimes, a small percentage of adhesive is added to the cellulose mix.
 There is no need for a temporary retainer.
 It could work just as fine.

-Wet spray of cellulose mixture better seals the wall cavities for a better air block and this also eliminates the settling problems of Dry-loose fill cellulose insulation.
+Wet spray of cellulose mixture better seals the wall cavities for a better air block and this also eliminates the settling problems of dry-loose fill cellulose insulation.
 You will have to wait at least a day or until 25% of the maximum moisture is attained before you can cover it.

 Call Star Spray Foam now to discuss the best insulation system for you.
-Cellulose is a great option especially if you want Dan environment-friendly option that can still cater to your home or office insulating needs.
+Cellulose is a great option especially if you want an environment-friendly option that can still cater to your home or office insulating needs.
 We can come over and assess your space and recommend you the most suitable insulating material for your place.